snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ![data flow png][data-flow]

 We are pleased to announce the release of the new [Snowplow Apache Spark Streaming Example Project][repo]!
-This initial release allows you to send simple events to Amazon Kinesis and process/aggregate events with Apache Spark Streaming.
+This initial release allows you to send simple events to Amazon Kinesis and process/aggregate them with Apache Spark Streaming.
 Spark will save the output to Amazon DynamoDB.

 This Snowplow Spark Streaming Example Project demostrates how you can jumpstart your own event processing pipeline.
 This is a simple time series analysis job written in Scala for the [Spark] [spark] Streaming cluster computing platform.

 __First__, this app generates/sends raw events to AWS Kinesis. __Second__, we process the raw events with Apache Spark Streaming.
 Our data processing sorts each event into a "bucket". __Third__, Spark aggregates the raw events into 1 minute buckets. __Last__, this Spark app takes the aggregate records and saves them into AWS DynamoDB Database.

 > Interesting Facts